 SystemVerilog includes a string data type, which is an ordered collection of characters.
 The length of a string variable is the number of characters in the collection.
 Variables of type string are dynamic as their length may vary during simulation.
-A single character of a string variable may be readselected for reading or writing from a string variable by indexing the variable from 0 to N-1, where N is the length of the variable.
-Reading a A single character of a string variable systemVerilog also includes a number of special methods to work with strings.
+A single character of a string variable may be readselected for reading or writing from a string variable by indexing the variable from 0 to N 1, where N is the length of the variable.
+Reading a A single character of a string variable yields of type byte.
+SystemVerilog also includes a number of special methods to work with strings.